 How to Keep Your Child Safe on Reddit

 Reddit can be used on the web and as an app on iOS and Android.
 The official age requirement is 13 and older but there’s no age-verification system in place.
 Moreover, those who don’t have an account on Reddit can still access and read some of the forums.
 So, even younger children can easily view it without an account, although they won’t be able to engage with any users.

 Reddit is a forum with a vast amount of content on almost any topic imaginable.
 Users can choose to follow topics of interest that are further divided into discussion boards known as “subreddits.”
 It functions somewhat like a Facebook feed, but users can choose to see only what they’re interested in.

 Users can post anything they want, including text, links, images, and videos.
 This makes it a minefield of inappropriate content unsuitable for children.
-However, stopping your kids from using this platform will likely make them want to use it even more and this could expose them to dangerous content and situations.
+However, stopping your kids from using this platform or making them delete their account will likely make them want to use it even more and this could expose them to dangerous content and situations.
 Instead, it’s better to help them use it in a controlled way and stay in the know about what they’re doing.
 Let’s have a look at some of the safety tips and parental control options below.

 1. Oversee your child’s Reddit account

 If your child wants to use Reddit, we recommend that you create their account with them or at least ask them if you can get access to it.
 This way, you can control the settings and keep an eye on what your child is doing on the platform.
 To create an account, go to the Reddit website or download the Reddit mobile app and click “Sign Up.”
 You’ll need an email address and a password.